The 10 Best New Features of macOS Mojave

 7. iOS Apps on Mac

 After upgrading to Mojave, you may have noticed some familiar-looking icons in your app launcher.
-Following the announcement at WWDC, Apple is working on a translation layer that will allow iOS apps to run on your Mac.
+Apple is working on a translation layer that will allow iOS apps to run on your Mac.
 Currently, there are only four supported apps: Home, News, Stocks, and Voice Memos.

 You may notice that these are relatively basic apps.
 That’s because Apple has a lot more to do in order to completely roll out this new system and make it user-friendly.
 Making apps designed for touch input usable with a mouse and keyboard is tricky.